Wysciguvvka/Hollow-Knight-Discord-RPC/README.md

 ## Installation
 1. Install the [modding api](https://github.com/hk-modding/api) if you haven't installed it.
-2. Download the latest Rich Presence Mod release from [here](https://github.com/Wysciguvvka/Hollow-Knight-Discord-RPC/releases) or build it by yourself.
+2. Download the latest mod release from [here](https://github.com/Wysciguvvka/Hollow-Knight-Discord-RPC/releases) or build it by yourself.
 3. Extract the .zip file and copy the __DiscordRPC__ folder into mods folder (Usually):